Virginia Department of Health

 Virginia CAH Financial Indicator Scorecard

-A spotlight was shinned upon the state of Virginia’s rural hospital finances as if it was a shocking development that took place overnight.
 Aligning with the goal of improving financial and operational performance, the Virginia Flex Program will be creating a financial scorecard utilizing the top nine rural-relevant hospital financial indicators identified by the National Rural Health Resource Center.
 Using the Virginia CAHs Medicare Cost Report data, the financial scorecards will drill down the financial indicators to the hospital level and benchmark amongst the state average and the national benchmark (90th percentile).
 The scorecard will be updated annually and will be used to readily identify opportunities for improvement, training, and resources for CAH-specific financial and/or operational improvement.

 Charge Description Master (CDM) Review

 Over the past year, the Commonwealth of Virginia has expanded Medicaid and passed HB1700, increased reimbursement for Virginia CAHs in July 2019.
-In order to ensure the Virginia CAHs are foundationally set to maximize their financial performance, they will participate in the Strategic Pricing Program, which will provide hospitals a comprehensive review of their respective CDM.
+In order to ensure the Virginia CAHs are foundationally set to maximize their financial performance, they will participate in the Strategic Pricing Program, which will provide hospitals with a comprehensive review of their respective CDM.
 Hospitals will be able to use the secure web-based portal and applications to update charge levels based on quarterly updates from the American Medical Association (AMA) to maintain defensible, market-driven prices for new and existing service lines and procedures.

 Medicare Cost Report Analysis

 This activity was developed to help Virginia CAH chief Financial Officers (CFOs) minimize errors in their Medicare Cost Reports and adopt accounting principles that optimize reimbursement consistent with the Centers for Medicare and Medicaid Services' (CMS) rules and regulations.
 Six of the seven Virginia CAHs have merged with larger urban-based health systems that provide centralized administration, including financial and operational oversight.
 To ensure the cost report is done with a rural lens, the Virginia Flex Program will provide this activity as a platform to identify an initial portfolio of financial improvement opportunities and needed resources.
+They survey and reach out to their CAHs for constructive feedback and initiate a process improvement lens to our activities annually.

 CAH Population Health Improvement